yassienshaalan/DTOPS/JASM/README.md

 - tqdm

 ### 2. Getting Started
-- Get the data first:
+- Get the data first.
+Refer to data directory and request needed datasets.
-- Due to supplementary material size restrictions, data can to be requested seperately from yassien@gmail.com
 - Preprocessing of Data
 	-	a) Extract text and sentiment representation from raw text reviews
 	  	-	python .\preprocessing\DataPrep_V2.py